-In addition to these dues and contributions, there is a tax on communications equal to 3% of their price before tax, and a tax on telecommunications companies set at 5% of revenues before tax (including interconnection and mobile payment receipts and income).
-Moov Africa Côte d'Ivoire is also subject to a tax for the promotion of culture in the amount of 0.2% of revenue.
+In addition to these dues and contributions, there is a tax on communications equal to 3% of their price excluding tax, and a tax on telecommunications companies set at 5% of revenues excluding tax (including interconnection and Mobile payment receipts and income).
+Moov Africa Côte d'Ivoire is also subject to a tax for the promotion of culture of 0.2% of revenues.